netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeckafka">kafka</a></b></td>
         <td>object</td>
         <td>
-          Kafka configurations, settings related to using kafka as a broker for flowlogs-pipeline<br/>
+          Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
+This is a new and experimental feature, not yet recommended to use in production.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecloki">loki</a></b></td>
         <td>object</td>
         <td>
-          Loki contains settings related to the loki client<br/>
+          Settings related to the Loki client, used as a flow store.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          Namespace where console plugin and collector pods are going to be deployed.
-If empty, the namespace of the operator is going to be used<br/>
+          Namespace where NetObserv pods are deployed.
+If empty, the namespace of the operator is going to be used.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>